 For it to be really fit for autumn, this pie needs to have the perfect flavours to enjoy with cooling days and falling leaves.
 It just has to be pumpkin spice!

 What do I do?
 I make Pumpkin Spice Latte Ice Cream!
 Then I throw white chocolate chunks in.

 But as you have probably guessed that was so not the end of the story.
 I really wanted to create the epitome of decadence, and American desserts is where decadence abounds.
 No stops there.
 None.

-The pie starts with a chocolate crust, which then layered with chocolate ganache, then filled with white chocolate chunk pumpkin spice latte ice cream (no churn).
+The pie starts with a chocolate crust, which then layered with chocolate ganache, then filled with no churn pumpkin spice latte ice cream with white chocolate chunks.

 For the ice cream

 - 250ml/1 cup double cream/whipping cream

 - 4 tbsp vanilla or coffee flavoured liqueur